 Fangdd Network Group Ltd. is a Cayman Islands holding company with no material operations of its own.
-We currently conduct our operations through Fangdd Network, our VIE.
+We currently conduct our operations primarily through Fangdd Network, the VIE, and its subsidiaries.
 As of December 31, 2020, we had RMB936.0 million (US\$143.5 million) in cash and cash equivalents and restricted cash and RMB9.0 million (US\$1.4 million) in short-term investments that consisted of investments in wealth management products which are redeemable by us at any time.
-Although we consolidate the results of our variable interest entity and its subsidiaries, we only have access to the assets or earnings of our variable interest entity and its subsidiaries through our contractual arrangements with our variable interest entity and its shareholders.
-The cash flows that have occurred between our holding company, its subsidiaries and our VIE are summarized as follows:
+Although we consolidate the results of the variable interest entity and its subsidiaries, we only have access to the assets or earnings of the variable interest entity and its subsidiaries through our contractual arrangements with the variable interest entity and its shareholders.
+The cash flows that have occurred between our holding company, its subsidiaries and the VIE are summarized as follows: